-(a) A person under the age of eighteen (18) years commits a truancy infraction if he willfully and unjustifiably fails to attend school when he is required to attend.

-Except as provided herein:
+- A. A person under the age of eighteen (18) years commits a truancy infraction if he willfully and unjustifiably fails to attend school when he is required to attend. - B. Except as provided herein:

-- (1) All juveniles of school age are required to attend school unless excused from attendance for that day by school authorities.
-ASchool age@ is defined as including all juveniles between the ages of five (5) and eighteen (18) years.
-For purposes of this section, the age of five (5) years shall be attained when the fifth anniversary of birth occurs on or before the first day of September of the school year in which the child is to enroll in kindergarten; - (2) The school attended may be a public school, an alternative school, an alternative course of instruction, or a private parochial school so long as the source of instruction is accredited by either the State or the Tribe.
+- 1. All juveniles of school age are required to attend school unless excused from attendance for that day by school authorities.
+"School age" is defined as including all juveniles between the ages of five (5) and eighteen (18) years.
+For purposes of this section, the age of five (5) years shall be attained when the fifth anniversary of birth occurs on or before the first day of September of the school year in which the child is to enroll in kindergarten; - 2.
+The school attended may be a public school, an alternative school, an alternative course of instruction, or a private parochial school so long as the source of instruction is accredited by either a state or the Tribe.